SeldonIO/seldonio.github.com/seldon-cli.md

 {% highlight bash %}
 # Run a job to collect events data for a particular day (in YYYYMMDD format), for one client
-seldon-cli client --action processevents --client-name mytest1 --input-date-string 20160216
+seldon-cli client --action processevents --client-name testclient --input-date-string 20160216

 # Run a job to collect events data for a particular day (in YYYYMMDD format), for all clients
 seldon-cli client --action processevents --input-date-string 20160216